Taiwan serow: Physical characteristics

-Both sexes bear horns that curve slightly backward and measure 10–20 centimeters in length.
+Both sexes bear horns that curve slightly backward and measure in length.
 The horns are conical in shape and are never shed.
 The Formosan serow is the only native bovid of Taiwan.

 Lifestyle and behavior

 They are highly vigilant and not easy to observe.
 However, their feces are commonly found in Yushan National Park.
 At dawn and dusk, they graze and browse in the woods alone or in small numbers.
 They generally eat the leaves below the shoulder height, or vines, ferns, shrubs, or herbs on the ground.
 In addition, they need to absorb salt and they can be observed licking minerals deposited on cliffs or rocks.